infchg/infr/README.md

 * triggered and acknowledged incidents using the [hotness widget][hotness].
 * Display who's on-call for a particular PagerDuty schedule.

+This works thanks to valuable inputs as: Heroku Dashing github.com/thegreenrobot/pagerduty_dashing

 Sample
 =======